 Human Epidermal Keratinocytes

-The Skin Tissue Engineering Core provides a reliable source of highly purified preparations of human epidermal keratinocytes isolated from individual or pooled, neonatal foreskin.
+The Skin Tissue Engineering and Morphology Core provides a reliable source of highly purified preparations of human epidermal keratinocytes isolated from individual or pooled, neonatal foreskin.
 Cells are supplied at a low passage number in either low calcium/serum-free culture medium, a fibroblast-feeder layer culture system or frozen ampoules.
 Training in keratinocyte isolation and keratinocyte media at bulk rates are also available to users.

 Human Epidermal Keratinocytes from Patients with Skin Disease

 On a case-by-case basis, the Core isolates and amplifies human keratinocytes from biopsies of adults, including patients diagnosed with various skin diseases.
 The availability depends on consent to biopsy; utilization of the disease-specific keratinocytes for research requires IRB-approval.
 Cells are supplied at a low passage number on a fibroblast-feeder layer culture system or as frozen ampoules.
 Limited numbers of frozen ampoules generated from previously acquired patient material with certain diseases may be available on request.

 Human dermal fibroblasts are isolated from individual or pooled, neonatal foreskin or patient skin biopsies.
 Cells are provided at a low passage number in either culture medium or frozen ampoules.

 Human melanocytes are isolated from neonatal foreskin and provided at a low passage number in a commercial, serum-free culture medium system.

 Keratinocytes isolated from the skin or tail of newborn and adult control and genetically modified mice are supplied as short- or long-term cultures in either low calcium/serum-free culture media or frozen ampoules.